cincinnat/factorypal-assigment/README.md

 Once all containers are running Spark Jobs UI will be available at http://localhost:4040.

-After one minute (the aggreagation window) the aggreaged data be data should apprear in Clickhouse and can be request as follows.
+After two minutes (the watermark threshold) the aggregated data should appear in Clickhouse and can be request as follows.
 ```bash
 docker run -it --rm --network=container:clickhouse \
     --entrypoint clickhouse-client clickhouse/clickhouse-server \